MicrosoftDocs/power-automate-docs/articles/overview-solution-flows.md

 Flows created in a solution are known as *solution-aware* flows.
 You can add multiple flows in a single solution.
 You cannot move non-solution-aware flows (flows not created in a solution) into a solution.

 > [!NOTE]
-> For detailed information about solution concepts and implementing a healthy application lifecycle management (ALM) using Power Automate in your organization, see [Application lifecycle management (ALM) with Microsoft Power Platform](/power-platform/alm/).
+> For detailed information about solution concepts and implementing a healthy application lifecycle management (ALM) practice in your organization, see [Application lifecycle management (ALM) with Microsoft Power Platform](/power-platform/alm/).

 ## Prerequisites